Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \subsection{Hyperbolization of McCord solenoids}

-Thurston's Hyperbolization Theorem, Theorem A in \cite{WZ1}, and {\it proposition} \ref{uncountable-subgroups} and {\it remark} \ref{UPM} imply: \begin{theorem} Let $\cL^3$ be a compact, connected and orientable McCord solenoid which is a principal fiber bundle over the compact, oriented and connected manifold $M$ with fiber the Cantor group $\Gamma$.
-Suppose that the leaves are aspherical and suppose that every maximal free abelian subgroup of $\Gamma$ is isomorphic to $\Z$.
+Thurston's Hyperbolization Theorem, and Theorem A in \cite{WZ1}, imply that if $M$ is a closed, orientable, aspherical 3–manifold, then $M$ is hyperbolic if and only if the profinite completion $\widehat{\pi_1}(M)$ does not contain a subgroup isomorphic to $\widehat\Z^2$.
+Then, {\it proposition} \ref{uncountable-subgroups} and {\it remark} \ref{UPM} imply: \begin{theorem} Let $\cL^3$ be a compact, connected and orientable McCord solenoid which is a principal fiber bundle over the compact, oriented, and connected manifold $M$ with fiber the Cantor group $\widehat\Gamma$.
+Suppose that the leaves are aspherical and suppose that every maximal free abelian subgroup of $\Gamma$ is isomorphic to $\Z$ (hence $\wg$ does not have a subgroup isomorphic to $\widehat\Z^2$).
 Then $\cL^3$ has a laminated hyperbolic metric which is unique.

 \noi In fact, $M$ is a compact hyperbolic manifold and the unique laminated metric is the canonical metric obtained by pullback under the canonical projection $\Pi:\cL^3\to{M}$. \end{theorem}